DBB1113 FINANCIAL ACCOUNTING

 Assignment Set – 2

-1. Describe in detail, different types of shares.
+1. Summarize the different types of shares.
 10

-1. Define debentures and summarize the classification of debentures.
+1. Discuss the meaning and characteristics of final accounts.
 2 + 8

-1. Discuss different methods used for calculation of depreciation in detail.
+1. Describe the different methods used for calculation of depreciation in detail.
 10

-Depreciation refers to the gradual reduction in the value of a fixed asset due to wear and tear, passage of time, or obsolescence.
-It is an essential accounting process because it matches the cost of using an asset with the revenue it generates over its useful life.
-Different methods of depreciation calculation exist
+Depreciation is the systematic reduction in the value of a tangible asset due to wear and tear, obsolescence, or passage of time.
+It represents the portion of the asset’s cost allocated as an expense over its useful life.
+The objective of depreciation is to match the cost of using an asset with the revenue it generates, ensuring accurate profit measurement.
+Different methods of calculating depreciation are used depending on asset nature, usage, and management policy.